Myschive/MischiefArch/README.md

 my own (kinda) arch installation.

 >[!NOTE]
->Dont use it since its still being worked on and is very unstable..
+>Dont use it since its still being worked on and is very unstable.
 Use it at your own risk.

 >[!WARNING]